henryburon/henryburon.github.io/_posts/2024-12-05-drone-delivery.md

    <img src="/assets/images/comm_diag_1.png" width="600" />
 </p>

 LoRa, short for Long Range, is a low-power, wide-area network communication protocol designed for wireless communication over long distances.

+It operates in sub-gigahertz radio frequency bands (i.e. 433 MHz, 915 MHz) and is well-suited for low-power, low-throughput applications.
+LoRa achieves this using chirp spread spectrum (CSS) modulation, a frequency spreading method that allows for better resistance to interference and signal degradation over long distances.
+For these reasons, I used [LoRa modules](https://www.adafruit.com/product/3072) to facilitate the communication between the different parts of the system.

 ## Design

-TODO: Sentence or two about overall design.

-#### Electrical
+I built the mobile package robot, the winch system, and the base station from scratch.

 <p align="center">
    <img src="/assets/images/elec_diag_1.png" width="600" />
 </p>

-TODO

-#### Mechanical

-TODO
+The winch system electronics consist of a high-torque servo motor and LoRa module.
+It is connected to the drone's power supply.

 ## Acknowledgements

-TODO: Marno, Davin, Matt

-Mention that drone was built by Marno.
+Thanks to Matt, Davin, Shail, and Marno for your help in this project.